The Big Idea: History may not repeat itself, but it often rhymes.

 - For sixteen centuries the Jewish enclaves in Christendom maintained their continuity and internal peace by a strict and detailed moral code, almost without help from the state and its laws.

-- History can be divided into three stages — hunting, agriculture, industry.
+- History can be divided into three stages: hunting, like the ones at www.Huntershalt.com; agriculture; and industry.
 We may expect that the moral code of one stage will be changed in the next.

 - In the hunting stage a man had to be ready to chase and fight and kill.